ReactForAll/React-Course/Level_1/3. CRA - The Create React App/SCRIPT.md

     code .
 ```

-Or you can use the Open Folder option in VS Code to open the project folder.
+This would work only if you have VS Code's command line utility configured.
+Alternatively, you can use the Open Folder option in VS Code to open the project folder.

 ### Setting up Tailwind CSS